-Charlayne Woodard's affecting solo show provides terrific insight into the sort of unconditional love it takes to rear a child in today's world.
+Charlayne Woodard’s new solo show The Night Watcher, playing at 59E59 Theaters, not only features some marvelous storytelling, it also give some terrific insight into the sort of unconditional love it takes to rear a child in today’s world.
+And the show, directed with graceful ease by Daniel Sullivan, proves to be a truly affecting piece of theater.

 Woodard herself has never been a mother; yet through her stories about an extended family of nieces and nephews, godchildren and friends’ kids who call her “auntie,” she proves that she has the warmth, humanity and even innate child-like wonderment that makes for a good parent.